AngheloAlf/n64san/src/n64_ubsan/README.md

 - `-fsanitize=float-divide-by-zero`
   - Detect floating-point division by zero.
 Unlike other similar options, `-fsanitize=float-divide-by-zero` is not enabled by `-fsanitize=undefined`, since floating-point division by zero can be a legitimate way of obtaining infinities and NaNs.

+- `-fsanitize=float-cast-overflow`
+  - This option enables floating-point type to integer conversion checking.
+We check that the result of the conversion does not overflow.
+Unlike other similar options, `-fsanitize=float-cast-overflow` is not enabled by `-fsanitize=undefined`.
+This option does not work well with FE_INVALID exceptions enabled.

 - `-fsanitize=pointer-overflow`
   - This option enables instrumentation of pointer arithmetics.
 If the pointer arithmetics overflows, a run-time error is issued.